KilLo445/NFSPatcher/README.md

 ✔️ Need for Speed: Underground
 ✔️ Need for Speed: Underground 2
-⭕ Need for Speed: Most Wanted (Coming Soon)
+✔️ Need for Speed: Most Wanted
-⭕ Need for Speed: Carbon (Coming Soon)
+✔️ Need for Speed: Carbon
 ⭕ Need for Speed: ProStreet
 ⭕ Need for Speed III: Hot Pursuit
 ⭕ Need for Speed: Hot Pursuit 2